recumbent/AppsolutelyFabulous/PITCHME.md

 Note:
 As I said, that you can only write pure functions is interesting, user input is not deterministic and rendering a UI to the screen is a side effect - and this is where the framework, more specifically The Elm Architecture comes in.

-The Elm Architecture is the Model, View, Update pattern - that was the inspiration for redux amongst other things - and its this pattern that enables your pure functions to create a proper user interace.
+The Elm Architecture is the Model, View, Update pattern - that was the inspiration for redux amongst other things - and its a framework this pattern that enables your pure functions to create a proper user interace.

 So what is the model view architecture?

-I think this is best illustrated with code...

 ---

-# Model, View, Update
+# Model

+Note:
+We start with a Model that defines the current state of your app, it could be all your data for a small app

 ---

-# Hello world in Elm to illustrate the pattern with type annotations.
+# Model -> View

+Note:
+The view is a pure function that takes your model and returns the view, in the case of Elm that would be http, but for fabulous its Xamarin Forms.
+The view gets passed to the runtime framework which does a diff and renders the ui to the screen

 ---

-# Getting started

-dotnet new -i

-dotnet new...
+# View -> Update

+Note:

+Your users interaction with the view will generate a message - from a list you define - and that will get passed with the model to the update function, Update is a pure function that will return a new model

 ---

+# Update -> Model

+Note:
+The new model will be passed to the view function and round we go again.
+Some of you may have noticed that this limits you to whatever you have in your model (which makes it ephemeral...) and you'd be right, so there's more cheating to get round that and I'll come back to that later.

+---

 # A minimal application

+With mockup

+Note:
+So lets take a look at a minimal application - how about a minimal hello world?
+Per this classy mockup?

+The value we type in the box will appear in the greeting

+---

 ---